For Simon Mayor, words and music have been happy bedfellows for 40 years and counting.

-He now tours regularly with long-time partner Hilary James.
-The duo share a keen interest in children’s music and have worked extensively with young people in theatres and schools.
-They have also presented Play School and for six years were regular hosts of BBC Music Education programmes.
-They have written over fifty children’s songs, many for their own ‘Musical Mystery Tour’ children’s CDs and the ‘Musical Mystery Tour’ songbook published by Faber Music.
-The songs have also featured on classic British children’s series such as Play School, Listening Corner and Green Claws and are used extensively in education, including English language teaching courses for Danish schoolchildren.
-Alongside www.mandolin.co.uk they set up www.childrensmusic.co.uk in 1999.
+The two have continued to work extensively with young people in theatres and schools.
+For the BBC, They presented Play School and for six years were regular hosts of BBC Music Education programmes.
+They have now written over fifty children’s songs, many featuring on other classic British children’s series such as The Listening Corner and Green Claws.
+Their songs have also been used extensively in education, including English language teaching courses for Danish schoolchildren.

-Simon Mayor and Hilary James have also written satirical and topical songs for BBC news programmes including Newsnight.
-A huge fan of fellow Yorkshireman, the late, great Jake Thackray, Simon has occasionally performed a special programme of Jake’s songs.
+They have also written satirical and topical songs for BBC news programmes including Newsnight.
+A huge fan of fellow Yorkshireman, the late Jake Thackray, Mayor has occasionally performed a special programme of Jake’s songs.

 ‘With Simon Mayor’s first note the audience came to life.
 It was they who made sitting on a hard seat ’til midnight worth it.’

 ‘Simon is a genius… add to that a warm, funny, relaxed manner and you have a monstrously enjoyable evening.’

 After some searching, we (Hilary James and I) eventually found a photo where I wasn’t holding a mandolin, and it was suggested this particular one might look like a poet thinking deeply about the meaning of life.
 Maybe.